 - The Red Latinoamericana de Reproducción Asistida (RED - Latin American Network of Assisted Reproduction)

 We’ll be sharing updates from some of these organizations here as it becomes available.
+For individuals receiving fertility care, always discuss your final treatment schedule with your fertility doctor(s).

 The ASRM issued new guidance to U.S. fertility professionals currently providing fertility care in the U.S. as of March 17, 2020, stating: